Welcome to Three Pines! I hope you are getting as much pleasure from reading the books as I am from writing them.

 I'm often asked two questions: should the books be read in order?
 And, what is the order?

 Both excellent questions.
-At the risk of appearing to want you to buy more books let me say that while it's not necessary to read them in any particular order (they're designed to be self-standing) there is quite a strong character development arc.
-I think you'd enjoy the books even more if read in order.
+At the risk of appearing to want you to buy more books let me say that while it's not necessary to read them in order (they're designed to be self-standing) there is a strong character development arc.
+I think of the books as chapters in one longer volume.
+THE BLACK WOLF is Chapter 20..

 Now, here's the order, from the first to the most recent: